premc98/todoApp-react/README.md

 - cd into the folder created
 - run npm i to install all the necessary dependencies in package.json
-- npm i axios react-router-dom react-hot-toast sass sass is for advanced styling using css
+- npm i axios react-router-dom react-hot-toast sass
+  //sass is for advanced styling using css
 - npm run dev
 - now you have setup a basic react app on your localhost